I am Alabama Colburn. It’s hard to describe yourself but I’m gonna try and paint you a picture.

 I also love music.
 I loved it as a kid and kind of lost it as an adult.
 Now I never turn it off.
 I’m listening to Taylor Swift as I write this.
 My music plays all night while I sleep and I have my ear buds in all day at work.
 I love all kinds of music.
 County, rock, pop, alternative.
 If there is story in the song, I love it.
 Music has gotten me writing again.
 I hear a song and it triggers a memory and off I go.

 I go to every concert I can.
-I love being packed in an arena or a stadium or an outdoor venue or even a small club.
+I love being jammed in an arena or a stadium or an outdoor venue or even a small club.
 Every one screaming and clapping.
 We all know the words and sing them.
 We wave our arms and hold up our cell phones with our lights on.
 When I was a teenager we held up our lighters.
 We all had burnt fingers tips by the end of the night.

 I walk out with my ears ringing.
 A little buzzed from all the smoke around me.
 I like drinking at concerts.
 Not getting drunk but just a drink or two to make me a little giggly.
 It doesn’t take much now a days.